robzolkos/lexxy/README.md

 The `<lexxy-editor>` element supports these options:

 - `placeholder` - Text displayed when the editor is empty.
-- `toolbar` - By default, the toolbar is bootstrapped and displayed above the editor.
-Pass `"false"` to disable the toolbar entirely, or pass an element ID to render the toolbar in an external element
+- `toolbar` - Pass `"false"` to disable the toolbar entirely, or pass an element ID to render the toolbar in an external element.
+By default, the toolbar is bootstrapped and displayed above the editor.
-- `attachments` - By default, attachments are supported, including paste and Drag & Drop support.
-Pass `"false"` to disable attachments completely
+- `attachments` - Pass `"false"` to disable attachments completely.
+By default, attachments are supported, including paste and Drag & Drop support.

-Lexxy uses the ElementInternals API to participate in HTML forms as any standard control.
+Lexxy uses the `ElementInternals` API to participate in HTML forms as any standard control.
 This means that you can use standard HTML attributes like `name`, `required`, `disabled`, etc.

 ## Prompts

-Prompts let you implement features like mentions, hashtags, or any trigger-based suggestions.
+Prompts let you implement features like @mentions, /commands, or any other trigger-based suggestions.
 When you select an item from the prompt, you have two options:

 1. Insert the item as an [Action Text custom attachment](https://guides.rubyonrails.org/action_text_overview.html#signed-globalid).
 This lets you use standard Action Text to customize how they should render or to process them on the server side.
 2. Insert the item as free text in the editor.